wp-plugins/peters-login-redirect/readme.txt

 http://www.screenr.com/Gqi8

 == Changelog ==

+= 2.6.1 =
+* 2012-12-22: Allow editors to manage redirects in WordPress 3.5+ (required capability is now "manage_categories" instead of "manage_links").

 = 2.6.0 =
 * 2012-09-22: Added support for URL variable "http_referer" (note the single "r") to redirect the user back to the page that hosted the login form, as long as the login page isn't the standard wp-login.php.
 There are several caveats to this, such as: If you want to redirect only on certain forms and/or specify a redirect on the standard wp-login.php page, you should modify the form itself to use a "redirect_to" form variable instead.